 Melting Gingerbread Snowmen

-If you are looking for a fun project for Christmas Eve, why not try making these jolly melting snowmen?
+If you are looking for a fun family activity this Christmas, why not try making these jolly melting snowmen!

 You will also need royal icing, which bought in a packet and reconstituted with water – just follow the instructions on the packet.
 There's 'snow' limit to the accessories you can model for your snowmen!
 Decorate with with piped details, modelled accessories and sweeties, if you'd like.